helrond/quon/giveaways.md

 ---
 title: Giveaways
-layout: property
+layout: node
-categories: property
+categories: statistics
+description: Loss of control of quaffle to the opponents.
+Assigned to the player to last touch the ball before the turnover occurred.
+expected_type: Integer
 ---

-loss of control of quaffle to the opponents.
-Assigned to the player to last touch the ball before the turnover occured.

-## Expected Type

-*   Integer